pilleatus/orientdb-tutorial-distributed-database/gitbook/tests.md

 # Tests
-Now can make some Test for example:
+Now can make some tests, for example:

-### - kill one server an show if it continuous to work.
+### - Kill one server an show if it continuous to work.

 Before you kill e.g. usa add some records to the usa cluster.<br/>
 Now can stop a server (here usa) with the terminal command: